-As you can see above, ten rows of ten are laid out one on top of the other to make it easy to visualize that 11 is right over 21 (ten more than eleven), 21 is right over 31, and so on.
+As you can see above, ten rows of ten are laid out one on top of the other which makes it easy to visualize that 11 is right over 21 (ten more than eleven), 21 is right over 31, and so on.

-After your child has worked with this tool for awhile, the next step is to learn skip counting, a building block to multiplication.
-We suggest you begin with skip counting by tens.
+After your child has worked with this tool for a while, the next step is to learn skip counting, a building block to multiplication.

-If you follow this link, you will find some supporting tools to help teach skip counting by tens, and from there you can move into skip counting by fives, then twos, threes, fours, sixes, sevens, eights and nines.
+If you follow the link above, you will find some supporting tools to help teach skip counting by tens, and from there you can move into skip counting by fives, then twos, threes, fours, sixes, sevens, eights and nines.

 Here are a few activity sheets you can use to teach your child about the numbers from 1 to 100.

 They're all simple maze-like activities that task your child with filling in the missing numbers to complete.

 Click on the images below to open up a PDF file in another tab.

 There are many great activities that you can plan using the hundreds table.